nthomas103/stais/index.md

 # Stanford transformative AI safety working group

-By "transformative AI", we mean "AI that precipitates a transition comparable to (or more significant than) the agricultural or industrial revolution" (from the [Open Philanthropy Project blog](https://www.openphilanthropy.org/blog/some-background-our-views-regarding-advanced-artificial-intelligence#Sec1)).
+In the long term, artificial intelligence could "precipitate a transition comparable to (or more significant than) the agricultural or industrial revolution" (from the [Open Philanthropy Project blog](https://www.openphilanthropy.org/blog/some-background-our-views-regarding-advanced-artificial-intelligence#Sec1)).

-If such a transition is navigated well, this could be fantastically good.
+Such a transition may pose significant technical and societal challenges, but, if navigated well, could be fantastically good.

 [Stanford Effective Altruism](http://web.stanford.edu/group/ea/) is organizing this seminar series to promote research that will make a positive outcome more likely.